New York State Paid Family Leave (NYS PFL)

 Employees whose appointment meets (or is expected to meet at the time of hire) the eligibility criteria cannot opt out of the program and payroll deductions.
 In rare circumstances, employees may opt out of the program if they will never meet the eligibility criteria.
 If you do not believe you have met, or will ever meet, the eligibility criteria listed above, then you may submit a waiver form to opt out of the program and payroll deductions.
 Waivers will be reviewed and approved by the campus Human Resources Department.
 If you opt out of payroll deductions and subsequently meet the eligibility criteria, then payroll deductions that were missed will need to be paid retro-active to December 1, 2017 or date of hire, whichever is later.
 The waiver form is located at https://www.ny.gov/sites/ny.gov/files/atoms/files/PFLWaiver.pdf.

 The federal FMLA provides job-protected leave for many of the same reasons as PFL.
 Because the new law shares many of the same requirements and definitions as the FMLA, in most cases the two leave of absence programs will be applied concurrently, NOT one after the other.

-Effective January 1, 2018 the RF will use a look back method for determining FMLA availability.
+RF uses a look back method for determining FMLA availability.
 For those who are eligible, this means that the RF will look back over the last 12 months prior to the effective date of an FMLA request.
 Any FMLA used during that period will be deducted when determining the balance available for the current request.
-For the period November 1, 2017 through December 31, 2017, employees will have the option of using whichever methodology is more advantageous to them.
-In addition, effective January 1, 2018, eligible employees will be able to take intermittent FMLA leave for the birth or placement of a child.
+Effective January 1, 2018, eligible employees will be able to take intermittent FMLA leave for the birth or placement of a child.